Azure-Samples/azure-ai-video-creation-playbook/README.md

 ### Process
 1. Share the draft script with stakeholders for review.
-2. Gather feedback in a structured format (e.g., comments in Word or Teams).
+2. Gather feedback in a structured format.
 3. Revise the script accordingly.

 ### Visual Aid